 Some Roku 1 Advantages

 One important thing to consider when you are choosing between the Roku 1 and the Roku 2 is that the channels will behave exactly the same on both models, and both models perform at a very similar level.
 So there won’t be any significant performance differences between the Roku 1 and the Roku 2, aside from issues related to wireless signal strength.

 But since these models are nearly identical, and there are no features on the Roku 1 that are not on the Roku 2, the biggest advantage of the Roku 1 is its price.
 While the $20 dollar difference at MSRP may not initially seem like a significant savings, you do need to consider the fact that you are talking about a product that only costs about $60.
 So that $20 price increase is actually a 33% percent relative increase in cost for some features that many people might not even use and, depending upon where your Roku is positioned relative to your wireless router, are features that you may not even notice.

 Some Roku 2 Advantages

 The other significant difference between the Roku 1 and the Roku 2 is the headphone jack on the remote control.
-This is a really cool feature, especially if you are placing the Roku in a bedroom where one person likes to listen to the TV, while the other person likes silence.
-Simply plug the headphones into the remote control jack and the TV will mute and the sound will be output through the headphones.
-This is an awesome feature for people that have a use for it, and it works remarkably well.
+This is a really cool feature, especially if you are placing the Roku in a bedroom where one person likes to listen to the TV while the other person likes silence.
+Simply plug the headphones into the remote control jack, and the TV will mute, and the sound will be output through the headphones.
+This is an awesome feature for people who have a use for it, and it works remarkably well.

 The Roku 1 and the Roku 2 are very similar and, aside from the two main differences highlighted above, could easily be mistaken for the same device.
 They look similar, the remotes have similar functions, and they perform comparably.
 For the majority of users the Roku 1 will be the best option, simply because of the lower cost.